It basically impossible to avoid bumping into Takahiro Sakurai when you first start watching anime.

 In Bungou Stray Dogs Sakurai voiced Francis Scott Key Fitzgerald, a rather arrogant and self boasting character that hates to have his offers rejected.
 Tazaki is once again the 360.
 Intellectual, calm and collected you couldn’t even say that they are voiced by the same person.

-Regardless of how he now talks about singing, Sakurai was actually part of a band.
-You read it well.
-He was part of a band in 2003-2004.
+Regardless of how he now talks about the prospect of singing, Sakurai was actually part of a band in 2003-2004 and he sings pretty well, better than some male seiyuu currently active as solo artists.

 So what happens when he plays a character in an anime series and the characters get solo/unit/duet songs?
-He doesn’t sing and either his song is replaced by a drama track (like in the Diabolik Lovers franchise – character songs) or there’s no release at all for him.
+He doesn’t sing and either his song is replaced by a drama track (like in the Diabolik Lovers franchise – character songs) or there’s no release at all for the character he is voicing.

 He’s made few exceptions to his “not singing” policy: